Trace Reconstruction with Language Models

 We consider a sequence $\tilde \vx \in \{-1,1\}^n$ and assume that we have $m$ noisy copies of the sequence $\tilde \vx_1,\ldots, \tilde \vx_m$, where each copy is obtained by independently flipping each of the entries in $\tilde \vx$ with probability $p < 1/2$.
 Our goal is to estimate the sequence $\tilde \vx$ based on the noisy copies.
-This is a special case of the trace reconstruction problem considered in this paper, were we only have substitutions, as opposed to substitutions, deletions, and insertions.
-Substitution errors are significantly simpler than deletion and insertion errors, and since we know an optimal estimator for substitution errors we are able to analyze this setup.
+This is a special case of the trace reconstruction problem considered in this paper, where we only have substitutions, as opposed to substitutions, deletions, and insertions.